thoughtfarmer/thoughtfarmer-dev-tools/custom_cards/README.md

 }
 ```

 The `sites` property let's you manage all of the ThoughtFarmer sites you wish to deploy to.
 The `default` site is a special name that will be used for the main site you are working with.
 It will be used for all commands when no site parameter is specified.
 See the [site parameter](#site-parameter) section for details.
+Add as many sites as you need.

+## Getting started

+To get started quickly you can use the demo card Rich Text card.

 ## Build commands

 ### Site parameter

 Any command that interacts with a site (e.g. deploy, auth-test, dev-deploy) all require a `-site` parameter.
 If none is specified it will default to the `default` site from the `config.json`.

+You can have as many sites as you require.
+Just update the root level `config.json` to add more sites.
+Additionally, every custom card has a child `config.json` that will need to store the corresponding Custom Card Ids for the sites.

 There is an alternative shortcut to simply call the name of the name of the site as a flag.
 This will run the command against that site if it is found in the `config.json`.